MaChue/Python-Lab-1/README.md

       *Figure.1.3.
 Main Screen After Adding New Person*

   ##### 2. Edit Exiting Contact Data
-  - Edit selected person data and save edited data back to database.
+  - Edit selected person data and save edited data back to the database.
   - Sort existing person list by using **`insertion sort algorithm`**.
   - Show sorted and updated person list on the main screen